 TURNING AN IDEA INTO REALITY

 SAWDC advised the Jackson County education committee that the best approach to creating its own version of WOO would be including employers and educators from the entire Mississippi Gulf Coast.
 Someone, though, would have to “own” the project to make sure it crossed the line from idea to reality.
 Committee member and Jackson County Civic Action Committee Executive Director Diann Payne stepped up to that line.
 She used some funding from America’s Promise Alliance, given to her after Hurricane Katrina, to contract with Paige Roberts and Karen Sock to coordinate the two-day career expo that would soon become Pathways2Possibilities: P2P.
 Paige and Karen developed an expanded version of the expo they visited and project managed all components of the two-day career expo.

-P2P debuted on November 13-14, 2013, covering the 133,000 square foot convention floor with 19 Pathways offering activities for 6,000 8th graders, followed by few dozen at-risk youth, ages 16-24.
+P2P debuted on November 13-14, 2013, covering the 133,000 square foot convention floor with 19 Pathways offering activities for 6,000 8th graders, followed by few dozen opportunity youth, ages 16-24.
 P2P has shown how powerful an effort can be when the public, private and nonprofit sectors join forces in the name of education, workforce development and economic development.

 State Senator Brice Wiggins, from Pascagoula, forged the way for a 2015 appropriation to help cover the costs for the Coast’s 3rd annual event, the inaugural event in Northeast Mississippi, and the inaugural event in the Delta.
 Lt.
 Governor Tate Reeves, Education Committee Chair Sen. Gray Tollison, and Appropriations Chair Sen. Buck Clarke strongly supported the bill.
 The 2017 Legislature approved the appropriation for the third year in a row.